nyanpasu64/exotracker-cpp/README.md

 To get the most up-to-date code, checkout and follow the `dev` branch.
 Note that it may be force-pushed to fix bugs, which complicates `git pull`. `master` will not be force-pushed, but it is pushed infrequently and lags 1-2 weeks behind `dev`.

 At the moment, I primarily develop on local HEAD and branches, instead of using pull requests to update the GitHub/GitLab repository.
-I may switch to pull requests if more users.
+I may switch to pull requests to prevent merge conflicts, if more people start contributing to this repository.

 ## Download